 By 1984, The Replacements had grown into a widely revered band in American underground rock.
-After the success and warm reception to their hit album, Let It Be, they were seemingly destined for greater success.
-From their early days playing punk shows in Minneapolis and becoming a headlining act at CBGB’s (where their cover of “Black Diamond” drove Gene Simmons out of the room), The Replacements were going places.
-The group landed their major-label deal with Sire at Irving Plaza, just one night after disgusting a Kiss alumnus, thus putting into practice their ability to create both magic and chaos in equal amounts.
+After the success and warm reception to their acclaimed album, Let It Be, they seemed destined for greater things.
+From their early days playing punk shows in Minneapolis and becoming a headlining act at CBGB’s (where their cover of “Black Diamond” drove Gene Simmons out of the room), The Replacements had left an impression early on.
+They landed their major-label deal with Sire at Irving Plaza, just one night after disgusting a Kiss alumnus, thus putting into practice their ability to create both magic and chaos in equal amounts.

 During this period, Paul Westerberg and The Replacements’ manager Peter Jesperson began drawing the outline for what would become the band’s next album, Tim.
 After an eventful meeting with Alex Chilton after their performances in New York, Jesperson was able to book studio time in January 1985, as Chilton had expressed interest in recording with the band.
 These sessions were eventually scrapped and shelved for many years until Tim’s reissue in 2008.
 They came up with early sketches of “Can’t Hardly Wait” (two versions, with one featuring stellar playing from guitarist Bob Stinson), “Kiss Me On The Bus,” “Waitress In The Sky” and “Here Comes A Regular,” hinting at what this album could’ve sounded like if Chilton had remained in the producer’s chair.
 Unfortunately, Sire wasn’t interested in having Chilton return despite the band’s desire to work with him again.